annaesvensson/yellow-core/readme.md

 `system/extensions/yellow-language.ini` = file with language settings
 `system/extensions/yellow-user.ini` = file with user settings
 `system/extensions/yellow-website.log` = log file of the website

+The following files are part of the update mechanism:

+`system/extensions/yellow-update-installed.ini` = file with update settings for installed extensions
+`system/extensions/yellow-update-maintained.ini` = file with update settings for maintained extensions

 ## Acknowledgements